 In midst of that Garden of Eden was a second tree: The Tree of the Knowledge of Good and Evil.
 This second tree would bring not life, but the curse of death upon all who eat of it, for God said, “The day you eat of the fruit of that tree you will surely die.”

 When the time came to choose, Adam and Eve took and ate the fruit of that cursed tree.
-It’s a tree still stands in the midst of all humanity bringing the curse of Death on all mankind.
+It’s a tree that still stands in our midst bringing the curse of death on all mankind.

 The Reluctant War

-In 2 Samuel 18, Absalom, the young man who took the forbidden fruit, who reached out and stole the throne of Israel from his father David, receives the curse of that forbidden tree.
+In 2 Samuel 18, Absalom, the young man who reached out and stole the throne of Israel from his father David, receives the curse of that forbidden fruit.
 And yet, as we look on at his gruesome end, we cannot help but see our redemption at the Cursed Tree.

 Let’s get us up to speed on the story.
 David the King had to flee his castle when his son Absalom stormed into the capital demanding royal power.
 Absalom had been plotting a revolution for a decade, winning all the people of Israel away from David by planting seeds of distrust and discontentment in their hearts day by day at the city gates.
 When Absalom victoriously paraded in Jerusalem, his first official act as king was to violate all ten of David’s concubines.